 How did we end up here?
 The unexperienced and the bad experiences

-With the risk of generalizing, we could say that companies that are in the journey of building from scratch a software, platform or portal from scratch come from two very different backgrounds.
+With the risk of generalizing, we could say that companies that are in the journey of building from scratch a software, platform or portal come from two very different backgrounds.
 The first one: they have not previously acquired software for their business processes and have chosen to create it themselves.
 It’s their first experience, which might lead to the misconception that creating something new is the only way to go.

 The second one is trickier: they had a bad experience with a supplier or provider in the past.
 As far as we have seen, the product or software suite by itself is rarely the issue.
 Lack of customization, misunderstanding of the business model, inadequate product-model fit, a superficial or nonexistent process of change management, and learning curve without proper training are some of the factors that might move a digital project towards development hell.
 At the very least, these factors can keep a project from reaching its full potential or even solving the problems for which it was envisioned.